itsmanishsingh/ReactJs-chai/01basicreact/README.md

         -For website       - For Mobile development

 Process to start a application
-Ways to start a project
+# Ways to start a project
+- This way is also called as CRA(create react app)

 - npx create-react-app .
 "Node package executor"
 - npm create-react-app .
 "Node package manager"